sjackman/uniqtag-paper/README.md

 The task of annotating the genes of a genome sequence often follows genome sequence assembly.
 These annotated genes are assigned unique identifiers by which they can be referenced.
-Assembly and annotation is often an iterative process, by refining the method or by the addition of the more sequencing data.
+Assembly and annotation is often an iterative process, by refining the method or by the addition of more sequencing data.
 These gene identifiers would ideally be reasonably stable from one assembly to the next.
 Genes are typically assigned serial or accession numbers, which, although certainly unique, are not stable between assemblies.
 A single change in the assembly can result in a total renumbering of the annotated genes.

 One solution to stabilize identifiers is to assign them based on the content of the gene sequence.
 A cryptographic hash function such as SHA (Secure Hash